ericf1/ftwbot/README.md

 Requirements!
 ---

-- **For posts to send you must have a channel set first with s!setChannel**
+- **For posts to send you must have a channel add first with s!addChannel**

 - **You also must ensure that the bot has permission to write in that channel or it will not be able to post!**